A Tribute to Our Quiet Heroes

 I don’t have a child who has had cancer.
 It doesn’t seem like an event for me.

 Each year, we welcome hundreds of guests who have not personally experienced childhood cancer, and the feedback is always the same.
 People leave feeling moved, inspired, uplifted, and grateful.
 The Quiet Heroes luncheon offers so much for you, too.
-You will enjoy an incredible silent auction and raffle, a delicious lunch, a humorous and inspiring keynote message by Derrick Tennant, and an amazing musical performance by American Idol winner Candice Glover and the HoneyBees.
-Additionally, beloved radio personality and Quiet Hero Jenn Hobby will delight you as the event emcee.
+You will enjoy an incredible silent auction and raffle, a delicious lunch, and a humorous and inspiring keynote message.

 How do I buy tickets?